 With Performance, you can monitor, investigate, and remediate endpoint performance problems.

-You can visualize the problems that have occurred across your environment and the commonalities between them on the Events page.
+Visualize the problems that have occurred across your environment and the commonalities between them on the Events page.
 Proactively resolving these problems can improve end-user productivity.

 Profiles define events for specified computer groups.
 For each profile, you can select computer groups to monitor and rules that determine when an event occurs.